Glasgow Subway: Fares and ticketing

 The Glasgow Subway uses a flat-fare structure rather than a distance-based fare structure.
 A ticket allows passengers to stay on the Subway for as long as they like.

 Tickets are sold as paper tickets, or electronically on a Subway Smartcard.
 Smartcard ticket prices are discounted slightly from paper ticket prices, and feature a daily cap lower than the paper return ticket and significantly cheaper than the paper all-day ticket.
 A smartcard is required for any form of season ticket (seven days, four weeks, six months or one year).

-Smartcards are available online for free, or for £3 from stations.
+Smartcards cost £5, and can be ordered online or obtained from stations.
+The cards obtained at stations are anonymous Smartcards.

 All tickets are available at any station either through a machine or at the ticket office.
-Tickets must be 'tapped' on the card reader to validate the ticket and must be retained for exit.
+Tickets must be 'tapped' on the card reader to be validated and must be retained for exit.

 SPT's Zonecard is also valid on the Subway as long as it is valid in zone 1.

 The concession fare is for disabled or elderly individuals who are holders of a National Entitlement Card that has been issued by SPT.

+In early 2026 contactless payments were introduced in all stations, where customers could touch in and out with a credit or debit card and Mobile payment.
+Over 325,000 journeys were recorded in the first month of use.

 Services

-The Subway runs from 06:30 to 23:40 Monday to Saturday and 10:00 to 18:12 on Sunday.
+The Subway runs from 06:30 to 23:40 Monday to Saturday (last trains departing Govan at 23:15) and 10:00 to 18:12 on Sunday (last trains departing Govan at 17:50).
 Trains run every 6–8 minutes during off-peak periods on both Inner (Anti-Clockwise) and Outer (Clockwise) services.

+In March 2026 plans were approved to extend the opening hours of the subway on a Sunday from 06:30 to 23:30, service on a Saturday and Friday evenings will also be extended by 1 hour to 00:30.
+The extended hours will only be brought into effect when the modernisation has been completed.

+Nightrider

+The Nightrider was a contracted bus route announced in February 2007 and started in April of that year to provide public transport around the city at weekends when the Subway is closed for maintenance.
+It was operated by First Glasgow as route 701 clockwise and route 711 anti-clockwise.

+In May 2008 it was revealed that the bus service was to discontinue after the original 15 month contract ended due to high subsidisation costs, it was roughly costing £15 per passenger for the service to run.